Healthy Made Tasty. A Cancer Council website

 The ingredients in a product are listed in order from the largest amount to the smallest amount.
 This means the product contains more of the first ingredient.

 Choose products with the smallest number of ingredients on the list, as they are usually less processed.
-Look for wholefood ingredients like oats, wholemeal flour, nuts, seeds and legumes like chickpeas.
+Look for whole food ingredients like oats, wholemeal flour, nuts, seeds and legumes like chickpeas.

-Avoid products with ingredients that will contribute saturated fat, salt or added sugars.
+Limit products with ingredients that will contribute saturated fat, salt or added sugars.
 Check out our table below for names that can be used on the label to describe fat, sugar or salt.

 Food labelling table